-It is instructive to compare the landslide risk assessment workflows to those from other hazards.
-For example, the exposure and vulnerability components of seismic risk maps are commonly drawn from building datasets (e.g., Coburn et al., 1992).
+- 20 - It is instructive to compare the assessment of risk from landslides to other hazards.
+Seismic risk maps are commonly constructed from datasets of buildings, using fragility curves to assess the vulnerability of different building types (e.g., Coburn et al., 1992).
 This approach is justified as most earthquake deaths are directly associated with building collapse, and is appealing as it can be upscaled to large areas (Coburn et al., 1992; Doocy et al., 2013).
-Open-source building databases, such as OpenStreetMap, have recently improved the availability and accessibility of this information.
-Various studies have considered whether seismic hazard assessments may be directly applied to landslides, or whether an analogous approach may enable these building maps to be used as an input for landslide risk models (e.g., Pollock and Wartman, 2020; Jakob et al., 2012).
+Open-source building databases, such as OpenStreetMap, have recently become available and improved the availability of this information.
+Various studies have considered whether seismic hazard assessments may be directly applied to landslides, or whether an analogous approach may 25 enable these building maps to be used as an input for landslide risk models (e.g., Pollock and Wartman, 2020; Jakob et al., 2012).
 In the case of catastrophe risk models applied by private sector insurance companies, exposure is commonly composed of an infrastructure map with a specific economic value associated with each property (Sterlacchini et al., 2007; Atkinson, 2012).
-However, for building databases to be directly applicable as exposure layers for landslides, we must evaluate whether they adequately capture not only the damage to buildings but also loss of life.
+However, for building databases to be directly applicable as exposure layers, we must evaluate whether they adequately 30 capture not only the damage from landslides to buildings but also the loss of life from landslides.

 In this study, we investigate the relation between the reported total human loss from landslides (deaths and missing people) and reported building damage.
-We investigate this relation both on a global scale and through a detailed case study in Nepal.
-We consider whether building damage is a reliable proxy - with predictive value - for the total human loss from landslides, and what the implications of a decoupling between these two key indicators of impacts may be.
+We investigate this relation both on a global scale and through a specific case study in Nepal.
+We consider whether building damage is a reliable proxy for the total human loss from landslides, and what the implications of a decoupling between these two key indicators of impacts may be.

-2 Methods
+2 Methods 35

-We use a harmonized database of disasters for 89 countries, DesInventar (Disaster Inventory System), to investigate the relation between landslide building damage and deaths (Atkinson, 2012; Yamazaki-Honda et al., 2019; Mazhin et al., 2021).
-DesInventar includes data from the mid-20th century to the present, with degree of completeness and metadata varying widely between countries.
-Nevertheless, it remains one of the most spatially and temporally comprehensive global-scale disaster databases (Yamazaki-Honda et al., 2019; Mazhin et al., 2021).
-Commonly used indicators for damage are recorded, including the number of buildings destroyed and damaged, the number of lives lost, and the number declared missing for each disaster (Yamazaki-Honda et al., 2019).
-There is substantial work on the differing degrees of damage that landslides can do to buildings (Alexander, 1986; Chiocchio et al., 1997; Iovine and Parise, 2002; Chen et al., 2020; Del Soldato et al., 2019), but these datasets do not allow for this level of detailed analysis and we simplify here to a binary damaged/not damaged classification.
-For a nationwide case study of Nepal, we supplement the DesInventar event catalogue (which ends in 2013) with comparable data from the Nepal National Disaster Risk Reduction And Management Authority (from 2014) available through the Building Information Platform Against Disaster or BIPAD Portal (NDRRMA, 2020).
+We use a harmonized database of disasters for 89 countries, DesInventar (Sistema de Inventario de Desastres / Disaster Inventory System), to investigate the relation between landslide building damage and deaths (Atkinson, 2012; Yamazaki-Honda et al., 2019; Mazhin et al., 2021).
+The time period covered by DesInventar varies between countries but is generally from the mid-20th century to the present, and despite some missing events and incomplete metadata, it remains one of the most spatially and temporally comprehensive global-scale disaster databases (Yamazaki-Honda et al., 2019; Mazhin et al., 2021).
+Commonly 40 used indicators for damage are recorded, including the number of buildings destroyed and damaged, the number of lives lost, and the number declared missing for each disaster (Yamazaki-Honda et al., 2019).
+For a nationwide case study of Nepal, we supplement the DesInventar event catalogue (which ends in 2013) with comparable data from the Nepal National Disaster Risk Reduction And Management Authority (from 2014) available through the Building Information Platform Against Disaster or

+45 BIPAD Portal (NDRRMA, 2020).